-Penny trading is a tough business.
 A penny stock is formally defined as any stock whose price is less than $5 per share.
 This is the legal definition used by the SEC and other regulatory bodies, although in common practice many investors define a penny stock as stock with a share price of under $1.
-There are a number of challenges that are unique to this type off investing and a financial advisor can spell them out for you.
+Many try to invest in these stocks in hopes that they will pick a stock that climbs rapidly in value but this is a very tough market.
+There are a number of challenges that are unique to this type of investing and a financial advisor can help you navigate these investments.

 If you are in the market for penny stocks, and if you fully understand the risks involved, here are five great sites for making these trades.